 However, brown or yellow areas can also be caused by other factors like drought or cold damage.
 Don't apply any chemicals unless you know what's really going on.

-The best way to prevent large patch is to care for your lawn properly, since incorrect watering, mowing, or fertilizing practices all make your grass more susceptible to disease.
+The best way to prevent fungal diseases is to care for your lawn properly, since incorrect watering, mowing, or fertilizing practices all make your grass more susceptible to disease.

 With recent summers full of rain, Florida homeowners need to be on the lookout for take-all root rot.
 This fungus naturally occurs on the roots of turf year-round in many lawns, but only becomes a problem with prolonged periods of rain or when a lawn is stressed.

-You can take a sample of grass from the affected area to your local Extension office for identification.
+You can take a sample of grass from the affected area to your county Extension office for identification.